 Crowns are usually needed if you have a damaged or weakened tooth that cannot be fixed with a filling.
 Sometimes crowns are needed because of aesthetic considerations but mainly it’s due to a lack of remaining tooth structure.
 Most commonly this is because a tooth has had a large filling or has sustained a fracture.

 Crowns can be made from ceramic (such as porcelain), metal (gold or metal alloy), or a combination of both.
 The latest advances in ceramics mean that porcelain crowns are indistinguishable from your own natural teeth.

-Find your nearest Bupa Dental Care practice to understand costs.
+Contact your nearest Bupa Dental Care practice to discuss crowns and make an appointment.